cdsittampalam/documentation/docs/Deposit & Withdraw.md

 #### Transaction View (Ledger)

 Transactions are presented in Ledger view which shows transactions for all funds under your account.
-The transactions includes both those that are pending and those that have been written to the blockchain.
+The transactions includes both those that are pending, and those that have been written to the blockchain.

 You can view the transaction progress in the Ledger view by clicking the Ledger icon,